Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \subsection{Closure Properties of Controlled Language Families}

 Having characterized the expressive hierarchy of controlled automata, we now examine the algebraic behavior of the induced language families under standard language operations.
-Closure properties provide a compositional view of how control capabilities interact with the structural transformations of languages such as union, intersection, concatenation, and complement. \begin{definition}[Uniform and Standard Closure under Language Operations] Let $\mathcal{S}$ denote the class of controlled automata (plants), and for each policy class $\Pi$ let $L_{\Pi}(S)$ be the family of languages realizable by policies $\pi \in \Pi$ on a plant $S \in \mathcal{S}$.
+Closure properties provide a compositional view of how control capabilities interact with the structural transformations of languages such as union, intersection, concatenation, and complement. \begin{definition} Let $\mathcal{S}$ denote the class of controlled automata (plants), and for each policy class $\Pi$ let $L_{\Pi}(S)$ be the family of languages realizable by policies $\pi \in \Pi$ on a plant $S \in \mathcal{S}$.

 \textbf{(a) Uniform Closure.} The family $\mathbb{L}_{\Pi} = \{L_{\Pi}(S) \mid S \in \mathcal{S}\}$ is \emph{uniformly closed} under a $k$-ary language operation $Op : (P(A^{*}))^{k} \!\to\!
 P(A^{*})$ if there exists a computable constructor